AdedamolaXL/Shamana/README.md

 - Contribution Tracking: Verifiable record of user contributions

 #### Transaction Types:
--TopicCreateTransaction - New reputation topic for each playlist
+- TopicCreateTransaction - New reputation topic for each playlist
 - TopicMessageSubmitTransaction - Each vote and reputation event
 - TopicInfoQuery - Retrieving reputation history and scores